nativvstudios/jekyll-post-creator/README.md

 # Jekyll Post Creator for VS Code

-A Visual Studio Code extension that simplifies creating new Jekyll blog posts with proper frontmatter formatting and system-accurate timestamps.
+A Visual Studio Code extension that simplifies creating new Jekyll blog posts with proper frontmatter formatting and system-accurate timestamps using a dedicated panel.

 ![Demo of Jekyll Post Creator](showcase.gif)

 ## Features

-- Create new Jekyll posts with a convenient command
+- Create new Jekyll posts via an **interactive Webview panel**.
+- Enter post title, categories, tags, and select layout easily within the panel.
+- **Add custom front matter options** (key-value pairs) directly in the UI.
-- Automatically formats the filename using the date and post title: `YYYY-MM-DD-title-slug.md`
+- Automatically formats the filename using the date and post title: `YYYY-MM-DD-title-slug.md`.
 - Generates frontmatter with:
   - Title (from your input)
-  - Layout (post, page, or custom - selectable from dropdown)
+  - Layout (post, page, or custom)
   - Categories (in array format: `["category1","category2"]`)
   - Tags (in array format: `["tag1","tag2"]`)
   - Date (using local system time with timezone offset)
+  - Any **custom options** you added.
-- Automatically finds or creates the `_posts` directory
+- Automatically finds or creates the `_posts` directory.
-- Opens the new post file for immediate editing
+- Opens the new post file for immediate editing after creation.

 ## Installation